stakewise/v3-operator/README.md

 ### Automated withdrawals (Reward splitter)

 It is possible to periodically withdraw rewards for the vault’s fee shareholders.
 To enable this, set the wallet address connected to the operator as the `Fee Claimer` in the `Roles` tab under the vault’s Settings.
-Additionally, you must pass the --split-rewards flag when starting the Operator Service.
+Additionally, you must pass the `--claim-fee-splitter` flag when starting the Operator Service.

 Periodic withdrawal task relies on Reward Splitter contract.
 The task combines the following contract calls into a multicall: